 Tests that are to be used seldomly, definitely not as regression tests, might not be implemented as automatic scripts because of their poor cost/benefit value.

 Tests that have to involve manual steps (like turning on a piece of hardware) for which it would be too difficult to implement such actions via software could be manual or hybrid tests.
 A hybrid test is a test where part of the execution is automatic (like preparation of data), alternated with operations that have to be manual.
-We suggest that any test to be used in regression testing becomes 100% automatic.
+We suggest that most of the tests to be used in regression testing become 100% automatic.

 Bugs found by the team during a sprint for code developed are fixed on the fly during the same sprint, with no logging at all.
 If they cannot be fixed on the fly, soon after they are found they are logged on the team backlog.

 Bugs that are found by the team during a sprint but that are related to changes made in previous sprints, are always logged on the team backlog (this is useful for measuring the quality of the testing process, with a metric called defect-detection-rate).

 Team-level bugs that are reported by third parties (eg. non SKA and SKA users, other teams, product managers) are always logged, by whoever can do it.
 These bugs have to undergo a triage stage to confirm that they are a bug and find the team that is most appropriate to deal with them.
 At that point the bugs appear in the chosen team’s backlog.
 When resolved, appropriate comments and workflow state are updated in the team’s backlog and original reporter is notified as well, who may decide to close the bug, to keep it open, or to change it.